Oracle Java Licensing and Audit FAQ Guide

 Oracle Java, often referred to as Oracle JDK, is Oracle’s official build of the Java platform.
 It is based on the open-source OpenJDK project but comes with Oracle’s branding, testing, and commercial licensing terms.

-In contrast, open-source Java (OpenJDK or other builds like AdoptOpenJDK, Amazon Corretto, etc.) is available under open-source licenses without Oracle’s commercial restrictions.
+In contrast, open-source Java (OpenJDK or other builds, such as AdoptOpenJDK, Amazon Corretto, etc.) is available under open-source licenses, free from Oracle’s commercial restrictions.

 Key differences include:

-- Licensing: Oracle JDK is subject to Oracle’s proprietary license agreements and potentially requires a paid subscription for certain uses, whereas OpenJDK is free under the GPL open-source license.
+- Licensing: The Oracle JDK is subject to Oracle’s proprietary license agreements and may require a paid subscription for certain uses, whereas OpenJDK is free under the GPL open-source license.

 - Support & Updates: Oracle offers long-term support, security patches, and updates for Oracle JDK (usually to subscribers).
 Open-source builds rely on community or vendor support for updates.

 - Features: Functionally, Oracle JDK and OpenJDK are the same (Oracle contributed most features to OpenJDK).
-However, Oracle JDK may undergo additional QA and include tools (like Mission Control) with Oracle support.
+However, the Oracle JDK may undergo additional QA and include tools (such as Mission Control) with Oracle support.

-Example: An enterprise using Oracle JDK 11 in production must adhere to Oracle’s license (and likely needs a subscription), whereas using OpenJDK 11 in production has no Oracle licensing cost (but would require the company to manage updates independently).
+Example: An enterprise using Oracle JDK 11 in production must adhere to Oracle’s license (and likely requires a subscription), whereas using OpenJDK 11 in production incurs no Oracle licensing costs (but would require the company to manage updates independently).

 2. How did Oracle’s licensing for Java change, starting with Java 8?

 Oracle dramatically changed Java licensing with Java 8 (around 2019).
-Before 2019, Oracle Java was free for general use under the “Binary Code License (BCL).”
+Before 2019, Oracle Java was available for general use at no cost under the “Binary Code License (BCL).”

-After January 2019, Oracle stopped providing free public updates for commercial Java 8 use.
+After January 2019, Oracle ceased providing free public updates for commercial use of Java 8use.

 Key changes introduced:

-- End of Free Updates (2019): Public updates for Java SE 8 after January 2019 were no longer free for business/commercial use.
-Businesses needed a paid Java SE Subscription to get updates and security patches for Java 8.
+- End of Free Updates (2019): Public updates for Java SE 8, after January 2019, were no longer free for business/commercial use.
+Businesses required a paid Java SE Subscription to receive updates and security patches for Java 8.

 - Subscription Model: Oracle introduced a Java SE Subscription for companies to pay for continued Java 8 (and later) updates and support.
 Java effectively went from being free for all uses to requiring payment for commercial use beyond certain versions or updates.